Capital Area Transportation Authority: Michigan/Grand River Avenue Transportation Study

 CATA partnered with metropolitan municipalities beginning in the summer of 2009 to study and evaluate transit improvements to Route 1, which runs from downtown Lansing to the Meridian Mall.
 Improvements being evaluated include enhancing the existing bus system, adding bike lanes, improving intersections, or upgrading the existing route from a bus line to a bus rapid transit line, light rail, or a modern streetcar line.
 The CATA Board of Directors formally adopted bus rapid transit as the locally preferred alternative for the corridor on February 16, 2011.
 This authorized the transit to submit an application to be part of the Federal Transit Administration Small Starts program, which would provide substantial funding for the capital costs of construction this line.
 The proposal was moved to the FTA's project development phase in April 2013, which includes getting funding for an environmental review and design and engineering activities.
 Citing a potential lack of federal funding for the project from the Trump administration, the authority's board voted in April 2017 to suspend the project until federal funding could be committed to the project.

 Operations

 CATA operates scheduled fixed-route bus and paratransit services across a 559 sqmi area throughout Ingham County and portions of Eaton and Clinton counties.

-CATA has approximately 340 employees, of whom nearly 224 are bus operators.
+CATA has approximately 340 employees, of whom nearly 224 are bus operators represented by Amalgamated Transit Union Local 1039.
 In 2016, 46% of CATA's operating revenue came from local sources, another 30% from state sources, and 24% came from fares and additional sources.
 In fiscal 2019, CATA logged 11,049,317 rides – an increase of 6.4 percent over the previous fiscal year.

+CATA also operates the Capital Area Multimodal Gateway in East Lansing, the Lansing area's sole Amtrak station.